Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Astrophysical interpretation

-Figure~\ref{rate_vs_energy} shows the potential number of f-mode events per year versus different values of $E_{glitch}$ considering the entire estimated Galactic population of pulsars and neutron stars at a distance $d^{50\%}$.
-If it is possible to characterize a family of glitches with energy $E_{glitch} \approx E_{GW}^{iso}$, this figure can be interpreted as lower limit of f-mode events rate for the aSchenberg and LIGO detection.
+Figure~\ref{rate_vs_energy} illustrates the potential number of f-mode events per year for different values of $E_{glitch} \approx E_{GW}^{iso}$, considering the estimated population of Galactic pulsars and neutron stars at a distance of $d^{50\%}$.
+If we assume that the entire population of glitches in the Galaxy exhibits an energy $E_{glitch} \approx E_{GW}^{iso}$, this figure can be interpreted as a range of values for the f-mode detection rate in the aSchenberg and LIGO at 3205 Hz.

-In the best scenario, it would require about 5.3 years of observational search, if not more, for glitches with typical energy of $E_{glitch} \approx 10^{-10} M_{\odot} c^2$ to get a single f-modes detection considering the entire population of neutron stars at a certain distance $d^{50\%}$.
-On the other hand, it would require at least a year of an observational search when considering a glitch population with twice this energy value.
+The energy range of gravitational waves emitted by NS glitches, $E_{GW} \approx E_{glitch} \approx 10^{37} - 10^{44}$ erg $\approx 10^{-17} - 10^{-10} M_{\odot}c^2$, is quite broad, reflecting the wide range of glitch sizes \cite{GW_fmode2021}.
+By analyzing Figure~\ref{rate_vs_energy} for this energy range, it becomes evident that f-modes excited by NS glitches with those energies would be detected with a low rate, making them a not very promising source of GW bursts for the aSchenberg.
+Such energy range gives rates significantly lower than the upper limit for the gravitational-wave burst event rate at a 90\% confidence level, as expected.
+For Ring-Down injections at $f_0 = 3205$ Hz and $\tau = 100$ ms, the upper limit is $\sim$8.6 events per year at a 50\% detection efficiency, as shown in Figure~\ref{upper_limit_RD}.

-The results obtained here are considerably less optimistic for the detectability of f-mode by the aSchenberg spherical antenna compared to~\cite{Schenberg_fmodes} which adopted signals with SNR = 1 and SNR = 3 as detection requirements.
-Although we are considering an intrinsic glitch rate $\sim5$ times bigger than~\cite{Schenberg_fmodes} and also a better strain sensitivity for the Schenberg antenna (the ultimate sensitivity), our condition to get a detection range just for significant signals (with iFAR $\geq 100~years$) decreases considerably the expected event rate.
+The results obtained here are considerably less optimistic for the detectability of f-modes by the aSchenberg spherical antenna compared to~\cite{Schenberg_fmodes}, which assumed a detection requirement of signals with SNR = 1 and SNR = 3.
+Despite considering an intrinsic glitch rate approximately five times higher than~\cite{Schenberg_fmodes} and accounting for a better strain sensitivity of the Schenberg antenna (the ultimate sensitivity), our criteria for a detection range only for significant signals (with iFAR $\geq 100$ years) significantly reduces the expected detection rate.